paypal/squbs/docs/orchestration_dsl.md

     case r: MyOrchestrationRequest => orchestrate(sender(), r)
   }

     // 3.
-Define orchestrate, its arguments become immutable by default
+Define orchestrate.
+Its arguments become immutable by default
     //    allowing developers to rely on the fact these will never change. def orchestrate(requester: ActorRef, request: MyOrchestrationRequest) {